muhammetcetinalp/General-Knowledge-Quiz/README.md

 - Answer each question by selecting the correct option.
 - Click the "Next Question" button to move to the next question.
-- After answering all questions, the game will display the total correct, incorrect, and unanswered questions.
+- If you answer the question incorrectly, the game will warn you.

 ## Styling